How do FHA loans work?

 With less risk involved, lenders have the confidence to be a bit more lenient with their underwriting standards.
 Even without pristine credit, borrowers can secure an FHA loan with competitive rates and a lower down payment.

 But the FHA limits how much you can borrow, based on where you live.

-The maximum FHA loan for a single-family home in a low-cost county is $331,760.
-But in more expensive housing markets, that number will rise higher toward the upper limit of $765,600.
+In 2021, the maximum FHA loan for a single-family home in a most parts of the U.S. is $356,362.
+But in more expensive housing markets, that number will rise higher toward the upper limit of $822,375.
 The Department of Housing and Urban Development (HUD) offers a search engine to help you find the limit in your area.

 In return for the FHA’s promise to repay your lender if you go bust, you’ll have to pay a Mortgage Insurance Premium (MIP).
 That makes FHA loans pricier than they appear at first glance.

 An FHA mortgage requires homebuyers to pay two insurance premiums: a one-time upfront premium, as well as an annual premium.

 - Upfront: The one-time premium is typically equal to 1.75% of the purchase price and can be paid in cash or financed in the mortgage.